EladlyDev/simple_shell/README.md

 ## TODO:

+- [ ] No memory leaks
+- [x] Add the ability to insert multilines commands using echo
+- [x] Fix the issue with the error mimicing
-- [ ] Fix: non-existed command longer than 2 char.
+- [-] Fix: non-existed command longer than 2 char.
 - ~~[ ] Fix: ctl+c prompt again, and exit in case ./shell | "ls"~~
 - [x] Fix: ctl+d exits, and fix "getline: Success"
 - [x] Fix: the passed arguments: $ echo arg1 arg2